top of page

 Lymphoedema Prevention and Care

-For individuals at risk of lymphoedema due to cancer treatment, we provide proactive education and preventative care.
-If lymphoedema develops, we offer the full range of our specialized lymphoedema services.
+For individuals at risk of lymphoedema following cancer treatment, we provide proactive education and preventative care.
+If lymphoedema develops, we offer access to our full range of specialised lymphoedema assessment and management services.

 Pain Management and Mobility Restoration